 How much walking is involved in the day tour?

-If you are stopping for food at a restaurant at a pre-determined restaurant, what type of restaurant is it?
+If you are stopping for food at a pre-determined restaurant, what type of restaurant is it?
 Can you choose your own restaurant on the tour.
 If not, ask for the approximate cost of a meal if you will be paying for it.
+Sometimes meals are included on day tours.

-What type of vehicle will you be using?
-How many people will it fit and does the agency expect it to be full.
+What type of vehicle will be provided?
+How many people will it fit and does the agency expect it to be full?

 Group or Solo